Strivin0311/ads-learning/README.md

-# ADS-Learning
+# 🚦🚗 ADS-Learning 📑📚

-A repository sharing the literatures about the full-stack SOTA techniques of the autonomous driving system
+This repository is dedicated to sharing comprehensive literature on the full-stack techniques for autonomous driving systems(ADS), including modeling, testing and some awesome (open-source) utilities.

 ---